moonmaster9000/specdown/README.markdown

 ### Report format: short or condensed

-Currently, we offer two report formats: short, or condensed.
+Currently, we offer two report formats: short and condensed.
 Short offers only the most basic information, whereas `condensed` will provide you with summary details per file.